 529 plans are not only a great estate-planning tool way to save for your children or grandchildren’s’ college tuition, but they have another added bonus too.
-Under a tax-law exception this year, clients can make a lump-sum 2021 gift of up to $75,000 to fund a 529 college savings account for a child or grandchild (or any other college-bound individual) and claim a federal gift tax exclusion for the full amount.
-Wealthy donors can use this tactic to sizably reduce an estate without using any of their lifetime exemption if they meet some conditions.
+Under this new tax law, individuals can make a lump-sum 2021 gift of up to $75,000 to fund a 529 college savings account for a child or grandchild and claim a federal gift tax exclusion for the full amount.

-The Tax Cuts and Jobs Act of 2017 also allowed for 529 money to be used for tuition for grades K-12, which is a potentially quicker accumulation of assets, and useful for those who decide to send their children to private school.
+Another interesting point to note is that the Tax Cuts and Jobs Act of 2017 now applies to tuition for grade K-12, which is useful for those who decide to send their children to private school.

-It’s important to note that grandparents are a very great user of this program, as it removes assets from taxable estates in large sums and the money is invested to grow and earn income tax-free.
+It’s important to note that grandparents can really benefit from contributing to a 529 plan, as it removes assets from taxable estates in large sums and the money is invested to grow and earn income tax-free.
 If you are currently contributing to a 529 plan or are considering opening one, we are happy to discuss your situation and more of the benefits involved.
 If you have any questions or would like to discuss these plans, please feel free to contact us at firstname.lastname@example.org or schedule a 30-minute complimentary meeting here.